kbairak/outbox/README.md

 - Use msgpack (optionally) to reduce size
 - Dependency injection on listen
 - Don't retry immediately, implement a backoff strategy
-- Pass `routing_key` to listener function by argument name, not type
 - Add ETA to emit (should be easy thanks to the message relay)
 - Find a way to distribute multiple workers
 - Cold shutdown